Bert Williams (footballer, born 1920)

+Wolverhampton Wanderers F.C. at 1955 with following players, standing from left: Bill Slater, Bill Shorthouse, Bert Williams, Ron Flowers, Eddie Stuart; front row: Johnny Hancocks, Peter Broadbent, Roy Swinbourne, Billy Wright (captain), Dennis Wilshaw and Jimmy Mullen.

-Bert Frederick Williams MBE (31 January 1920 – 19 January 2014) was an English international football goalkeeper.
+Bert Frederick Williams OBE (31 January 1920 – 19 January 2014) was an English international football goalkeeper.
 Nicknamed The Cat, he spent the majority of his playing career at Wolverhampton Wanderers where he won the League Championship and FA Cup.
 At the time of his death Williams was the oldest living England international.

 Early career

 Williams started playing competitive football as a young man when he was a member of the 19th Wolverhampton Company of The Boys' Brigade (Bradley Methodist Church).
 He was then offered the chance to play for Walsall's reserves, whilst playing for Thompson's FC, the works team of the local factory he was employed at.
 He was taken on permanently and turned professional in April 1937.

 The outbreak of World War II halted his progress, after two seasons of playing, as he joined the RAF, serving as a Physical Training instructor.
 He found time in between his duties to turn out as a guest for both Nottingham Forest and Chelsea in friendlies.